dlu-ch/dlb/doc/faq.rst

 When dlb detects a new dependency (after the execution of a tool instance), the next execution of this tool instance always performs a redo.
 SCons can avoid "redos" right after its *first* run.

+SCons and dlb both use a database to store information of the last build.
+SCons builds a global dependency graph (in memory) on every run; it checks all input dependencies at the very beginning and stores their state at the beginning in the database. dlb does not rely on a global state in memory; it only checks the input dependencies per :term:`tool instance` and stores their state for every tool instance (hence cycles and incremental modification of filesystem objects are possible).
+The database of dlb tends to be much bigger than the one maintained by SCons.

 dlb is significantly faster and is designed for easy extension.